Briefing

 ElectionsRegulation

-Q1 2026 reports show AI companies, executives, and investors have already committed more than $185 million to 2026 midterm races, with significant additional spending undisclosed under nonprofit rules.
+Q1 2026 reports show AI companies, executives, and investors have committed more than $185 million across PACs and aligned nonprofits, with significant additional spending undisclosed under nonprofit rules.
+Of that war chest, the FEC has so far verified $31.97M in independent expenditures directly on 2026 candidates.

 May 8, 2026FEC